Martin Fowler (EastEnders): 2014–2025

-Martin has a one-night stand with Ruby which does not progress further, however Martin stays with Ruby during the COVID-19 pandemic lockdown and they begin a fling, whilst Martin's divorce with Stacey has been finalized, and the fling progresses into a relationship.
+Martin has a one-night stand with Ruby, which does not develop into anything; however, Martin stays with Ruby during the COVID-19 pandemic lockdown and they begin a fling, whilst Martin's divorce with Stacey has been finalized, and the fling progresses into a relationship.
 In September 2020, Martin is attacked and left for dead by Vinny Panesar (Shiv Jalota) when he stages a robbery to help Ruby claim an insurance.
 Stacey returns to Walford having been illegally withdrawing money from Ruby's bank account after learning about Martin and Ruby's relationship.
 Ruby decides to report Stacey to the police, but he persuades her not to so that he can see his children.
-To prove his love for Ruby and to distract himself from Stacey, Marten suggests that they have a holiday.
+To prove his love for Ruby and to distract himself from Stacey, Martin suggests that they have a holiday.
 Upon their return, they announce their marriage.
 Stacey and Ruby develop a rivalry over Martin, and Ruby is jealous when Martin spends Christmas with Stacey and the Slaters.
 Martin accidentally gives Stacey an expensive watch, which he planned to give to Ruby, and she assumes that Martin wants to get back together.
 Stacey and Martin share a kiss but Martin tells her that he wants to remain with Ruby but knows he still loves Stacey.
-Following the revelation Ruby pays Kush to take Arthur away from Stacey which affects Martin to and Ruby tries to emotionally manipulate him but ruby tells Kush to return Arthur home and later claims to be pregnant but is less pregnant than she really is.
+Following the revelation, Ruby pays Kush to take Arthur away from Stacey, which affects Martin until she tells Kush to return Arthur home.
+Ruby later claims to be pregnant but is less pregnant than she really is.
 Martin struggles to comprehend his reality and he is repeatedly manipulated by Ruby by lying to him constantly.
 She lies about Stacey and her family making it about her so Martin can be on side.
 He is manipulated Into believing Stacey caused a fall when she had nothing to do with it leading to her being falsely imprisoned for 6 months and he is made to neglect his children and Kush dies during this time.
-Martin finds out six months later after months of manipulation and lying by Ruby, that his family have been set up and Stacey’s mother, Jean (Gillian Wright) is nearly sent to prison for drug dealing but she exacts her revenge on Ruby and lies to the police, telling them that Ruby was her supplier, and Ruby is sent to prison instead.
+Martin finds out six months later after months of manipulation and lying by Ruby, that his family has been set up and Stacey's mother, Jean, is nearly sent to prison for drug dealing but she exacts her revenge on Ruby and lies to the police, telling them that Ruby was her supplier, and Ruby is sent to prison instead.
 Whilst in prison, Ruby puts the house up for sale, leaving Martin homeless and without a job.
 She then applies for a divorce.
+Martin moves in with his friends Sharon Watts (Letitia Dean) and Zack Hudson (James Farrar).
+Stacey returns from prison and Martin hopes to rekindle their relationship; however, she reveals that she has married a woman, Eve Unwin (Heather Peace), to secure her release from prison, but it is not a romantic relationship.
+Stacey rebuffs Martin's offer to resume their relationship and she starts dating Kheerat.